Our No. 1 Tip:

 1. Boil the jug, set aside 1 cup (250)ml to cool.
 Do NOT pour boiling water into the spray bottle as it will warp!

-2. Mix in 1/2teaspoon fine sea salt (iodine-free), and dispense into the enclosed, refillable spray bottle and shake well.
+2. Mix in 1/2 teaspoon fine sea salt (iodine-free), and dispense into the enclosed, refillable spray bottle and shake well.

 Do 1 or 2 sprays of saline up each nostril first - it will loosen the mucus, and act as a natural antibacterial solution.
 Then, aspirate the nose using the SNOTTY BOSS, and do a final single spray of saline to leave in the nasal cavity.

 Breastmilk is also a natural, nutrient-rich substance that can be squirted up the nose to clear infection and loosen up any mucus for easier extraction.
+If filling spray bottle with breastmilk, keep in fridge and discard after 24 hours.
+Ensure the bottle and tube is well cleaned in warm water.

 Please watch this You Tube video, for a full demonstration of the Snotty Boss